MeetMe/newrelic-plugin-agent/README.md

 APC Installation Notes
 ----------------------
-Copy the apc-php.php script to a directory that can be served by your web server or php-fpm application.
+Copy the apc-nrp.php script to a directory that can be served by your web server or php-fpm application.
 Edit the newrelic_plugin_agent configuration to point to the appropriate URL.

 Apache HTTPd Installation Notes
 -------------------------------